 Performance Benchmarks: What Good Looks Like in 2026

 Understanding what typical and excellent deployments look like is essential for setting realistic expectations.
+For businesses that want to see how these numbers play out in practice, real-world case studies with measurable results are the most reliable benchmark.

 Automation rate:

-• Median across SMB deployments: 52%
+- Median across SMB deployments: 52%

-• Top quartile (75th percentile): 67%
+- Top quartile (75th percentile): 67%

-• Bottom quartile (25th percentile): 34%
+- Bottom quartile (25th percentile): 34%

 Businesses in the top quartile share common characteristics: large, well-maintained knowledge bases (60+ entries), weekly review of failed conversations, and active use of CRM integration for personalisation.